What To Do After Buying a Domain Name

 You can register your business under various legal structures, including a sole proprietorship, partnership, or limited liability protection (LLC).
 An LLC means the business has a separate legal identity, and the shareholders (including you) won’t be personally responsible for corporate debts and judgments, i.e., limited liability.

 You can file for a trademark with your relevant government agency, e.g., the Patent and Trademark Office (PTO) for U.S. residents.
 A trademark gives you legal protection against another business using your name.
+Domain consulting services may be able to help you here.

 6. Market Your Website